Chhotukumar29/Invoice_Information_Application/README.md

 ## Security Notes
 - Never commit your `.env` file to version control
-- The `.env.example` file is provided as a template
 - Your API key is automatically loaded from environment variables

 ## Usage